DUI Probation: Community Service Hours

 I never urge clients to accept guilty or no contest pleas until a complete investigation of the case has been completed by me.
 It is only when the evidence is overwhelmingly in favor of the State that I persuade a client to accept a plea.

-But a good criminal defense attorney will make sure that any conditions of a plea are beneficial to the client.
+But as your Miami-Dade County criminal defense attorney, our firm will make sure that any conditions of a plea are beneficial to the client.
 Especially if probation is ordered by the court.